-Low-E windows can reflect heat saving money
+Low-E windows reflect heat and save you money

-These windows can provide many benefits for the building owner as they can save as much as 50 percent in energy use, provide greater operational efficiency, improved access to daylight and natural views for occupants without increasing energy costs for heating and cooling.
+These windows can provide many benefits for the building owner, as they can save as much as 50 percent in energy use, provide greater operational efficiency, improved access to daylight, and natural views for occupants—without increasing energy costs for heating and cooling.